 Lately I've been thinking about how questionable the whole music blog/Pitchfork hipster scene is.
 While I'd be a hypocrite to say I didn't read Pitchfork daily for music news, updates, and reviews, I'm starting to think that the site is basically mind control for a whole scene of young people.
 I mean, mind control may be a bit strong, but it is pretty ridiculous what sort of hype-creating power that site has.
 They generally are pretty conservative with what they give the "Best New Music" title, but when they do give it, it's basically a coronation and an instant catalyst to overnight indie stardom.

-his sort of attitude seems to be the failing of the whole music blogosphere in general.
+From a personal standpoint, I generally do enjoy the albums that Pitchfork gives good reviews, but I guess I just question how serious kids take the site.
+This sort of attitude seems to be the failing of the whole music blogosphere in general.
 I mean I really love hearing new, interesting music but it just seems like people these days are just posting new music and mp3s like they are trying to keep up with the Joneses.
 When it seems like the music is a chore over a pleasure, that's a bad sign.
 I mean don't get me wrong, there's some really damn good sites out there like Gorilla vs. Bear, but 90% of these blogs are just shit...(this one too maybe?)

 Anyways, I was listening to the Stone Roses' first album at work today, spaced out, thinking about all this and I started thinking about albums that actually changed the way I listened to music.
 Here's five I could think of, in chronological order of date bought: